simplex-chat/simplexmq/rfcs/2021-09-01-smp-message-storage.md

 ## Problem

 Currently SMP servers store all queues in server memory.
 As the traffic grows, so does the number of undelivered messages.
-What is worse, Haskell is not avoiding heap fragmentation when messages are allocated and them deallocated - undelivered messages use ByteString and GC cannot move them around, as they use pinned memory.
+What is worse, Haskell is not avoiding heap fragmentation when messages are allocated and then de-allocated - undelivered messages use ByteString and GC cannot move them around, as they use pinned memory.

 ## Possible solutions

 ### Solution 1: solve only GC fragmentation problem

-Move from ByteString to some other primitive to store messages in memory long term, e.g. ShortByteString, or manage allocation/deallocation of stored messages manually in some other way.
+Move from ByteString to some other primitive to store messages in memory long term, e.g. ShortByteString, or manage allocation/de-allocation of stored messages manually in some other way.

 Pros: the simplest solution that avoids substantial re-engineering of the server.